You can live with something right under your nose, say a dot of mustard, without ever seeing it. Well, at least for a day.

 The reason they clench their teeth when I’m around is that it isn’t me they’re seeing.
 It’s a mirror.

 Sydney Smith is a newbie writer from the South.
 She took a roundabout path to writing—by sharing science through short stories.
 Growing up with the woods in her backyard, she developed a deep love for nature.
 The beauty in nature is what drew her to science and informs her creativity.
 She’s published poetry in Collage, the creative arts journal at Middle Tennessee State University, where she recently graduated with a dual B.S. in Physics and Philosophy.
-She’s also soon to have a biophysics paper published in Cellulose.
+Sydney Smith is also soon to have a biophysics paper published in Cellulose.